-The Parramatta Light Rail will be the first light rail service in NSW to feature grass ‘green track’.
-It will connect customers from Westmead to Carlingford via the Parramatta CBD and Camellia, and is expected to commence services in 2023.
+The Parramatta Light Rail will be the first light rail service in NSW to feature ‘green track’.
+It will connect customers from Westmead to Carlingford via the Parramatta CBD and Camellia, and is expected to commence services in 2024.

 What is green track?

 ‘Green track’ describes a state-of-the-art light rail design that features grass and vegetation between and along the tracks.
 Traditionally, this space is filled with concrete, asphalt or ballast.